Clash Between Macedonian Police and Albanians

 SKOPJE: Police in Macedonia fired tear gas and stun grenades Friday in clashes with around 2,000 demonstrators protesting against the jailing of six ethnic Albanians for murder and terrorism.

-Reuters reporter at the scene said several people were injured and others arrested during clashes in the center of the capital, Skopje.
+A Reuters reporter at the scene said several people were injured and others arrested during clashes in the center of the capital, Skopje.

 The ethnic Albanian protesters, who pelted police with stones, were angry at the life sentences handed down for the murder of five Macedonian fishermen at a lake near Skopje in 2012.